-7 Strategies to Help You Get Through Thanksgiving with the Family
+7 Strategies to Help You Get Through the Holidays with the Family

 We have arrived at what I sometimes think of as Mandatory Togetherness Season--the month and a half from Thanksgiving to New Year's in which we're expected to gather with family, friends, and coworkers to celebrate one thing or another.
 For some folks, this is the best time of the year, but for most--or at least most of the people I know--the season fills us with varying degrees of anxiety and dread.